CS-476-Team1-2024S/knowledge-base/README.md

 # Read before use!
-[Microsoft Guide](https://learn.microsoft.com/en-us/aspnet/core/tutorials/first-web-api?view=aspnetcore-8.0&tabs=visual-studio-code) - for basic setup/more info
+[Microsoft Guide](https://learn.microsoft.com/en-us/aspnet/core/tutorials/first-web-api?view=aspnetcore-8.0&tabs=visual-studio-code) - for basic setup/more info (if local testing)

 Check [here](https://github.com/CS-476-Team1-2024S/website_ui/blob/LB-addingUserAPI/src/hooks/Login.js) for and example on how to implement this on front-end (react)

+For {host}:</br>
+Local testing?
+Use: localhost</br>
+Using Washington VPN? (local)?
+Use: 140.146.23.39</br>
+Publishing to webserver?
+Use: 140.146.23.39

 ## Users
 Add - https://{host}:5001/User/Add